 - Preheat oven to 400 degrees Fahrenheit.

-- Meanwhile, cut mini peppers in half and remove ribs and seeds.
-Lay to one side.
+- Meanwhile, cut mini peppers in half (lengthwise, so you have two equal halves) and remove ribs and seeds.
+Set aside.

 - To a food processor, add cream cheese, hot sauce, ranch, lime juice, dill and black pepper.
 Process until smooth, about 1 to 2 minutes.